 The difference between the reported amount of income tax expense and the amount that would result from applying the British Virgin Islands statutory rate is shown in the table below (in thousands).
 In the British Virgin Islands, the statutory rate is effectively 0% as income tax is not applied on extra territorial activity.
-For the United Arab Emirates, the statutory rate on our operations is also 0% through the end of 2023.

-Year ended December 31, 2023 December 31, 2022 December 3 2021 Income tax at statutory rate (BVI and UAE 0%) \$ - \$ - \$ Foreign tax rate differential 3,178 (1,498) (6,981) Tax effect of adjustments to prior years current tax expense - - (997) Effect of changes in valuation allowances 2,861 (1,460) 1,391 Unrecognized tax benefits 9,703 9,577 10,576 Other 1,524 - - Income tax expense / (benefit) \$ 17,266 \$ 6,619 \$ 3,989
+Dec cember 31, 2024 D( December 31, 2023 December 31, 2022 Income tax at statutory rate (BVI) \$ - \$ - \$ - Foreign tax rate differential 13,886 3,178 (1,498) Tax effect of adjustments to prior years current tax expense 670 - - Tax effect of adjustments to prior years deferred taxes (997) - - Effect of changes in valuation allowances (551) 2,861 (1,460) Uncertain tax positions / Unrecognized tax benefits 3,722 9,703 9,577 Other 2,458 1,524 - Income tax expense / (benefit) \$ 19,188 \$ 17,266 \$ 6,619

 The foreign tax rate differential relates to differences between the income tax rates in effect in the foreign countries in which the Company operates, which can vary significantly, and the Company's statutory tax rate of 0%.
-Income tax (benefit)/ expense for the years ended December 31, 2023 and 2022, include \$1.5 million and \$0.8 million, respectively, of penalties and interest associated with the Company's unrecognized tax benefits.
+Income tax (benefit)/ expense for the years ended December 31, 2024, and 2023, include \$2.9 million and \$1.5 million, respectively, of penalties and interest associated with the Company's unrecognized tax benefits.

-Unrecognized Tax Benefits
+Uncertain Tax Positions / Unrecognized Tax Benefits

 The Company records estimated accrued interest and penalties related to an underpayment of income taxes in income tax expense.
-As of December 31, 2023, and 2022, the Company had \$68.5 million and \$61.1 million, respectively, of unrecognized tax benefits, excluding estimated accrued interest and penalties of \$5.1 million and \$2.9 million, respectively, which are included in Other Long-Term Liabilities in the Consolidated Balance Sheet.
-There are no timing differences or other items that have indirect effects included in the unrecognized tax benefits and as such all \$73.6 million of the net unrecognized tax benefits as of December 31, 2023, would affect the effective tax rate if recognized.
+As of December 31, 2024, and 2023, the Company had \$65.0 million and \$68.5 million, respectively, of uncertain tax positions and unrecognized tax benefits, excluding estimated accrued interest and penalties of \$7.6 million and \$5.1 million, respectively, which are included in Other Long-Term Liabilities in the Consolidated Balance Sheet.
+There are no timing differences or other items that have indirect effects included in the uncertain tax positions and unrecognized tax benefits and as such all \$72.6 million of the net uncertain tax positions and unrecognized tax benefits as of December 31, 2024, would affect the effective tax rate if recognized.